buildpacks/rfcs/text/0000-dockerfiles.md

 # What it is
 [what-it-is]: #what-it-is

-This RFC proposes that we replace stackpacks with dynamically-generated build-time and runtime Dockerfiles that act as pre-build hooks.
+This RFC proposes that we replace stackpacks with dynamically-generated build-time and runtime Dockerfiles that act as pre-build base image extensions.
-These hooks would participate in detection and execute before the buildpack build process.
+These extensions would participate in detection and execute before the buildpack build process.

-For a given application, a build that uses hooks could be optimized by creating a more narrowly-scoped builder that does not contain hooks.
+For a given application, a build that uses extensions could be optimized by creating a more narrowly-scoped builder that does not contain extensions.

 # How it Works
 [how-it-works]: #how-it-works